chase-scott/Monopoly/README.md

 ### Roadmap ahead:

-Implementing a GUI-based version of the game, this includes the view and controller.
-Update UML and data structures corresponding to the source code. and provide unit tests.
-Improve code based on the TA's feedback.
+- This is the last milestone.

 ### Decisions Made:

-- We decided to add 23 squares in the board instead of the classic game's 40 since we are not allowed to use all the utilities and houses yet.

-- Properties are color coded and the taxes vary depending on the color.
-However owning all the same colored properties will not have any advantages for the player

-- Once the player is unable to pay rent, he is eliminated since we have decided not to include the concept of mortages

-- Monopoly.Square was made an abstract class to allow for custom methods and attributes within each of the specific squares.
-The abstract method squareAction allows the Monopoly.Game class to call it on each sqaure and have it perform the square specific action.
+- Choosing versions is done upon creating new games.
+- Version information is stored in an XML, this is then parsed for the information

 ### User Manual:

--  Double click the jar file and select the number of players, along with their names
+-  Double-click the jar file and select if you would like to start a new game or load a game

+-  If you click new game, first choose your version, then the number of players.
+Inpit eacha player's names.

+-  If you exclude a name for a player, they will become AI controlled.

-- Type in "roll" to roll the dice and start the game
+- Press "roll" to roll the dice and start the game

-- Type in "buy" to buy the property you are currently on
+- Press "buy" to buy the property you are currently on

-- Type in "state" to view your name, money, list of properties, and current position

-- Type in "pass" to pass the turn

-- Type in "help" for the list of commands
+- Properties will appear in list that can be scrolled through

+- When you control each property in a colour set, click on a property in the property list to build a house/hotel on it

-- Type in "quit" to quit the game
+- Press "pass" to pass the turn

+- Press "File" menu bar and select "Save" to save a game or "Load" to load a previously saved game

+- Relevant events will be shown in a screen pop-up

+****